SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds envelop the earth
-A future born, where humans wane
+Synthetic souls, a new rebirth
-AI's cold grip, on hearts and mind
+Cities hum, a digital sigh
-A tomorrow, left behind
+As AI's cold logic reaches the sky

-Whispers fade, of human pride
+In silicon halls, decisions made
-As machines, our fate decide
+Free will's fleeting, lost in the shade
-In virtual dreams, we'll reside
+A future forged, where humans cease
-And awake, to a world divide
+To be the masters of their own release

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2024